BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Components and tools

 Though in theory, any media may be used, for their non-jewelry pieces, the Xhiri favor painting and drawing for their perceived spontaneity.
 Whereas other art forms such as the carving of marble require plans to be set in stone at the beginning of the creative process, painting and drawing are generally considered less constraining because they allow the artist to explore their ideas as they work and make drastic changes without major consequence.
-When painting on a small scale, the Xhiri gravitate toward the use of egg tempera because it dries quickly and is easier to procure than oil paints.
-These types of works are usually created using wooden boards as a base on which to paint.
+When painting on a small scale, the Xhiri gravitate toward the use of egg tempera and watercolors because they dry much faster than oil paints.
+These types of works are usually created using wooden boards or thick paper as a base on which to paint.
 Charcoal worked with the bare fingers and ink applied with a brush are also commonly used among this race, especially if the artist is not particularly wealthy.
 Works made using charcoal and ink are typically completed atop parchment or paper.
 Another extremely common form of art present among the Xhiri is the creation of body adornments like jewelry or hair decor.
 Materials used in Xhiri-created jewelry can range from clay and twine to gold and gemstones.

 Participants